01 Sep September Is Hydrocephalus Awareness Month

 Ways to Make an Impact

 Hydrocephalus Awareness Month is a good time to consider the various ways to make an impact.
 Some of these include:

-- Share statistics and the information in this blog with family and friends.
+- Share statistics and the information in this blog with family, friends and on social media.

 - Explore organizations (such as the Hydrocephalus Association) and causes to which you can connect, as well as make donations.